 June 8, 1789 – James Madison introduced 12 proposed amendments to the United States Constitution in the House of Representatives.
 By 1791, 10 of them were ratified by the state legislatures and became the Bill of Rights.
 Another was eventually ratified in 1992 to become the 27th Amendment.

 June 8, 1818 – Newton, Ala.
 Methodist minister William “Bill” Sketoe Sr. was born in Madrid, Spain.
 His lynching in Newton on Dec.
-3, 1864 gave birth to one of Alabama's best-known ghost stories.
+3, 1864 gave birth to one of Alabama's best-known ghost stories, the story of “Sketoe’s Hole.”
 (13 Alabama Ghosts)

 June 8, 1845 - Andrew Jackson, the seventh President of the United States, passed away at the age of 78 from chronic tuberculosis, dropsy and heart failure in Nashville, Tenn.